sorbaathens/academic-website/README.md

 ### Sponsors or supporters page

 + list the folks that have always taken care of us or anyone who has at any point in time.
-+ where could we feature sponsor logos? probably on a splash page
++ make a splash page using the same template as the trails page?
 + GA League
++ all the long term supporters

 * * *